-Gallery walks involve students exploring multiple items, which may include work that they have produced, and responding to questions individually or as a group.
+Gallery walks encourage students to explore multiple items, which may include work that they have produced, and respond to questions individually or as a group.
 They:

-- provide opportunities for teachers to collaborate with students to develop success criteria for a piece of work, then co-develop strategies for offering constructive and respectful feedback
+- provide opportunities for educators and students to collaborate on success criteria and co-develop strategies for constructive feedback

-- engage students in the feedback and reflection process and encourage them to revise their work
+- engage students in the feedback and reflection process and encourage a community of collaboration

 How to use with ICT